NithyaNN3/SAA-C03-Prep/Disaster recover and Mgmt.md

 ## Disaster Recovery in AWS
-- any event that has a negative impact on company
+- Any event that has a negative impact on company
 - DR is preparing for and recovering from the disaster

 - Types: